-Corporate America's sudden retreat from diversity, equity, and inclusion (DEI) programs threatens to unravel years of progress in improving workplace wellbeing for all.
-From former DEI champions like Target rolling back on DEI programs to federal governing bodies, organizations everywhere are questioning their value, and at what cost.
+Corporate America's retreat from diversity, equity, and inclusion (DEI) programs threatens to unravel years of progress in improving workplace wellbeing for all.
+Companies who formally championed DEI practices have taken a different approach, and organizations everywhere are questioning their value, and at what cost.

-While the fate of DEI is currently under fire, the decision to keep or scrap dedicated programs raises important questions that demand careful consideration.
-After all, while some of the most profitable companies have noticed a 22% decrease in using inclusive language with investors in recent years, others have also noted that scaling back on DEI has resulted in a 32% drop in employee satisfaction, engagement, and retention.
+Decisions to keep or scrap dedicated programs raises important questions that demand thoughtful consideration.
+While some of the most profitable companies have noticed a 22% decrease in using inclusive language with investors in recent years, others have also noted that scaling back on DEI has resulted in a 32% drop in employee satisfaction, engagement, and retention.

-Let's take a closer look at the impact of these DEI rollbacks, and why they remain vital for employee wellbeing.
+Let's take a closer look at diversity, equity, and inclusion remain vital for employee wellbeing.
 We’ll uncover the proven benefits of DEI programs on workplace culture and mental health, as well as practical strategies for safeguarding these essential initiatives against all odds.

-The good news?
+What's more?
 DEI programs don’t need excessive funding or media attention to leave an impact.
-Companies that maintain strong DEI programs see their wellness initiatives perform 43% better than those without diversity support, not only bolstering their people, but their business as well.
+Companies that maintain strong DEI programs see their wellness initiatives perform 43% better than those without diversity support, not only bolstering their people, but also their business.

 The Psychological Safety Connection